Leaked British customs plan is 'non-starter', Ireland says

 But Ireland and the EU have also rejected anything that would resemble the kind of hard border which existed on the island of Ireland before the Good Friday peace agreement in 1998, which ended decades of sectarian violence, including terrorist attacks on British border posts.

-And Ireland swiftly rejected the ideas leaked by RTE on the same grounds.
+And Ireland swiftly rejected the ideas leaked to RTE on the same grounds.

 "Non-paper = non-starter.
 Time the EU had a serious proposal from the UK government if a Brexit deal is to be achievable in October," Irish foreign minister Simon Coveney said on Monday, referring to the informal British proposal, called a "non-paper" in diplomatic jargon.